BlackAsLight/DocScripts/README.md

 ## Installation

 Note: [TamperMonkey](https://www.tampermonkey.net/), or alike, needs to be installed on your modern browser of choice to install and run these scripts.
-If you are incompetent then [YouTube](https://www.youtube.com/) how to install [TamperMonkey](https://www.tampermonkey.net/), or alike.
+If you do not known how to install an extention on your browser of choice then [YouTube](https://www.youtube.com/) it.
 1. Click on the `.user.js` script above that you'd like to have installed on [TamperMonkey](https://www.tampermonkey.net/).
 2. Click the Raw button located somewhere on your screen.
 3. [TamperMonkey](https://www.tampermonkey.net/) should take over from there prompting you with an install button.